digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 The tutorial consists of two parts:

-1. The :ref:`first part <canton-composability-part1>` illustrates how to design a workflow that spans multiple domains.
+1. The :ref:`first part <canton-composability-part1>` illustrates how to design a workflow that spans multiple sync domains.

-2. The :ref:`second part <canton-composability-part2>` shows how to compose existing workflows on different domains into a single workflow and the benefits this brings.
+2. The :ref:`second part <canton-composability-part2>` shows how to compose existing workflows on different sync domains into a single workflow and the benefits this brings.

 The Daml models are shipped with the Canton release in the ``daml/CantonExamples`` folder in the modules ``Iou`` and ``Paint``.
 The configuration and the steps are available in the ``examples/05-composability`` folder of the Canton release.